D3nn7/crt-css/README.md

 ## Introduction
 This repository has a simple CRT (TV) effect in CSS.

-Thanks to [Patrick Hlauke](https://codepen.io/patrickhlauke/pen/YaoBop) for his Codepen example.
+Thanks to [Patrick H. Lauke](https://codepen.io/patrickhlauke/pen/YaoBop) for his Codepen example.

 ## License?